thejessewinton/kd-coaching-www/src/content/index.md

 bookingLink: "https://cal.com/kdcoaching-co"
 ---

 While training students at high and challenging levels in acting and singing, I also love teaching them and helping them navigate the business side of the industry.
 It's very hard to succeed if you don't understand how to promote yourself as a performer and make connections with people that will last.
-These are just some of the tools we need as actors to make our way "up" in this world.
+These are just some of the tools we need as actors to make our way forward in this industry.

 I teach actors how to handle rejection, comparison, and being told NO over and over again.
 I help them create websites, social media handles, and other tools that will help get them cast.
 I teach them how to work hard and stay humble.
 I believe that every NO is one step closer to a YES.
 My hope is that they leave sessions with me believing in themselves, knowing that they can make a difference through their craft, and growing in their skills as a performer